MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/high-contrast-support.md

 ## Implementation

-The specific implementations of high-contrast support varies from visual to visual and depends on the details of the graphic design.
+The specific implementations of high-contrast support vary from visual to visual and depend on the details of the graphic design.
 To keep important details easy to distinguish with limited colors, high-contrast mode ordinarily requires a design that's slightly different from the default mode.

 Power BI native visuals follow these guidelines: